hartwigmedical/actin/clinical/README.md

 ---|---|---
 endDate | 2021-07-01 | Date on which surgery ended

-N blood pressures
+N vital functions

 Field | Example Value | Details
 ---|---|---
-date | 2021-07-01 | Date on which blood pressure value was measured category | Systolic blood pressure | Mean, systolic or diastolic blood pressure value | 155 | unit | mm[Hg] | Unit in which blood pressure was measured
+date | 2021-07-01 | Date on which blood pressure value was measured category | Non-invasive blood pressure | Category of the measurement subcategory | Systolic blood pressure | Subcategory of the measurement value | 155 | unit | mm[Hg] | Unit in which blood pressure was measured